 A more spectacular way to get to the same place is to park at the end of Hiland Road and take the West Ridge Trail up Harp Mountain, and then continue down the ridge on the opposite side to the 3800-foot col. This is much shorter in terms of mileage, but has much greater elevation gain owing to the traverse of Harp Mountain's 5001-foot summit.

-Regardless of which approach you use, it will probably take you two-and-a-half or three hours to get to the 3800-foot col.
+Regardless of which approach you use, it will probably take you three hours or so to get to the 3800-foot col.

 From the col, walk southeast up broad, tilted tableland to the southern apex of the plateau, where a steep ridge continues to the top of Point 5500+.
 Take this--it's class 3 with moderate exposure if conditions are dry and your routefinding is dead on.
 Watch for sheep trails showing you bypasses to climber's left.
 About 700 feet of scrambling brings you to the top of Point 5500+.
 Now you've got another hour of easier scrambling across the summit of Point 5764, over some smaller points, and up the final ridge to the top of Hurdygurdy.